Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Introduction

-the infimum is taken over all possible estimators, and $C_\communityMatrix$ is some constant depending on $\nclusters$.
-In what follows, we slightly modify his result to establish the same lower bound for the following loss function:
+{It is worth mentioning models that also introduce overlapping communities but in a distinct way from MMSB and estimators for them.
+One example is OCCAM~\cite{zhang2020} which is similar to MMSB but uses $l_2$-normalization for membership vectors.
+Another example is the Stochastic Block Model with Overlapping Communities~\cite{kaufmann2018spectral,Peixoto2015, arroyo2022overlapping}.
+Note that the algorithm from~\cite{jin_mixed_2023} can be also applied to a generalization of MMSB, namely the \textit{degree-corrected mixed-membership stochastic block model}~\cite{jin_mixed_2023,qing2023estimating,ke2024optimal}.
+In our paper, we focus on MMSB only, and leave the case of the degree-corrected MMSB for future research.
+There is also a line of research that studies parameter estimation in the MMSB or similar models under the assumption of limited resources or missing links~\cite{ibrahim2021mixed, korlakai2014graph, korlakai2016crowdsourced, li2023community}.

-It is worth mentioning models that also introduce overlapping communities but in a distinct way from MMSB and estimators for them.
-One example is OCCAM~\citep{zhang2020} which is similar to MMSB but uses $l_2$-normalization for membership vectors.
-Another example is the Stochastic Block Model with Overlapping Communities~\citep{KAUFMANN20183,Peixoto2015}.
+Generally, bounds~\eqref{eq: theta_rate} and~\eqref{eq:spoc_rate} are the best possible if no additional conditions are imposed on the parameters $\nodeWeights_i$ and $\communityMatrix$, see~\cite{Jin2017} for the lower bound on risk of estimating $\nodeWeights_i, i \in [\nsize],$ and Theorem~\ref{theorem: lower bound with almost no pure nodes} below for the lower bound on the risk of estimating $\communityMatrix$ (consider the case of the parameter $\alpha = 0$).
+However, there exist natural situations where one can consider a meaningful subclass of MMSB problems.
+Let us call a node $i \in [\nsize]$ \textit{pure} if it completely belongs to a single community.
+The algorithms discussed above require just one pure node per community to achieve the bounds~\eqref{eq: theta_rate} and~\eqref{eq:spoc_rate}.
+However, in practice one may have several or even many pure or near pure nodes per community.